MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-faq.md

 - **A .ptxt or .pjpg or .pfile**: Use the Rights Management sharing application from a Windows computer and the [Share Protected](sharing-app-protect-by-email.md) option to send yourself a protected file as an email attachment.
 For the full list of file types that you can use for testing, see the first table from the [Supported file types and file name extensions](sharing-app-admin-guide-technical.md#supported-file-types-and-file-name-extensions) section in the Rights Management sharing application admin guide.

-To view these encrypted files, tap the email attachment or link.
+To view these files in the Azure Information Protection viewer app, tap the email attachment or link.
 When you're prompted to select an app to open them with, select the **AIP Viewer** app.
 You'll then be prompted to sign in for your work or school account.
-After you're successfully authenticated, the Azure Information Protection app displays an unencrypted version of the email or file for you to read.
+After you're successfully authenticated, the Azure Information Protection app displays the email or file for you to read.

 ## What credentials should I use to sign in to this app?